Treatment for ALL that has not gone away with treatment or has come back

 • a person unrelated to you whose stem cells are similar to yours (matched unrelated donor or MUD)

-In some cases you may receive cord blood stem cells (from an umbilical cord).
+In some cases you may have cord blood stem cells (from donated umbilical cord).

 Before you can move onto having your transplant your doctor checks how well the treatment has worked.
 If you have had a good response and you have a donor, you then start conditioning treatment.
 This treatment prepares your body to receive the stem cells.